Ricci Curvatures on Hermitian manifolds: Introduction

 In particular, \bcorollary \bd\item if $\fR^{(1)}$ is semi-positive, the anti-canonical line bundle $K^{-1}_{M}$ is \emph{nef};\item if $\fR^{(1)}$ is quasi-positive, then $K_M^{-1}$ is a \emph{big} line bundle.\ed \ecorollary

-It is easy to see that if the Hermitian manifold $(M,g)$ has positive constant Riemannian sectional curvature, then $\fR^{(1)}$ is positive.
+It is not hard to see that if the Hermitian manifold $(M,g)$ has positive constant Riemannian sectional curvature, then $\fR^{(1)}$ is positive.
 On the other hand, since the positivity condition is an open condition, $\fR^{(1)}$ is still positive in a small neighborhood of a positive constant sectional curvature metric.
-As an application of Theorem \ref{main-100}, one can see the following generalization of a result of Lebrun which is also observed in \cite{BHL99} and \cite{Ta06}.
+As an application of this observation, one can see the following result of Lebrun which is also observed in \cite{BHL99} and \cite{Ta06}.

 \bcorollary On $\S^6$, there is no orthogonal complex structure compatible with metrics in some small neighborhood of the round metric. \ecorollary